HearingTechnology/CoNNear_periphery/README.md

 ## CoNNear: A convolutional neural-network model of the human auditory periphery

 This repository contains the **branched** version of the CoNNear periphery model and an example Python script `connear_example.py` that can be used to simulate the outputs of each different stage of the auditory periphery to basic auditory stimuli.
 The *connear* folder contains the three CoNNear modules, which correspond to the trained CNN models of each separate stage of auditory processing.
 The folder also contains four hearing-impaired (HI) cochlear models obtained via [transfer learning](http://dx.doi.org/10.21437/Interspeech.2020-2818), corresponding to the Flat25, Flat35, Slope25, Slope35 HI profiles of the [Verhulstetal2018](https://github.com/HearingTechnology/Verhulstetal2018Model) model.
-The CoNNear periphery model was first presented in [ICASSP 2022](https://doi.org/10.1109/ICASSP43922.2022.9747683) and was used to design DNN-based hearing-aid strategies (the full paper can be found [here](https://doi.org/10.1109/TASLP.2023.3282093)).
+The CoNNear periphery model was first presented in [ICASSP 2022](https://doi.org/10.1109/ICASSP43922.2022.9747683) and was used to design DNN-based hearing-aid strategies (the full paper can be found [here](https://doi.org/10.1109/TASLP.2023.3282093) or [here](https://doi.org/10.48550/arxiv.2207.07091)).

 By default, the example script simulates and plots the outputs of each stage for a pure-tone stimulus of three different levels.
 The stimulus parameters can be adjusted in the *Simulation parameter definition* section to provide different inputs to the model.
 The CoNNear model can be executed on a CPU, but the execution time significantly improves with the use of a GPU in Tensorflow.